Moderate deviations for stabilizing functionals in geometric probability: Proofs of the results

-The estimate \eqref{RSSWeak+} now follows from \eqref{RSSWeakProof1} and \eqref{RSSWeakProof2}.
-Similarly, we obtain \eqref{RSSWeak-} and the proof is complete. \end{proof}
+The estimate~\eqref{eq:RSSWeak+} now follows from \eqref{eq:RSSWeakProof1} and \eqref{eq:RSSWeakProof3}.
+Similarly, we obtain \eqref{eq:RSSWeak-} and the proof is complete. \end{proof}

-For the second part of Theorem~\ref{probabilities}, we shall need another result, which is due to Bentkus and Rudzkis \cite{BR} and appears as Lemma~2.4 on page~19 of Saulis and Statulevi\v{c}ius \cite{SS}.
+For the second part of Theorem~\ref{probabilities}, we shall need another result, which is due to Bentkus and Rudzkis \cite{BR} and appears as Lemma~2.4 on page~19 of \cite{SS}.
 Like Lemma~\ref{RSSLemma}, we state it in a simplified form, which appears as a corollary of the afore-mentioned result.

 \begin{lemm} Let $ Y $ be a random variable with $ \E Y = 0 $ and with its cumulants satisfying:

 for some $ \gamma \ge 0 $, $ H > 0 $ and $ \Delta > 0 $.
 Then for all $ y \ge 0 $, we have:

 \end{lemm}